dingogap/04-Web-APIs-Code-Quiz/README.md

 The Web APIs Quiz is a JavaScript app with 4 phases that run in a single webpage.
 1. Phase 1 - Introduction/Instructions
-2. Phase 2 - Multiple Choice Quesions (currently 5 but not linited by the application)
+2. Phase 2 - Multiple Choice Quesions (currently 5, limited by the dataset, not the application)
 3. Phase 3 - Score Recording
 4. Phase 4 - Displaying/Managing the High Scores